Bira/octopus-carnival/_drafts/lphr-scene-04.md

 ultimately doomed defense.

 The party advances to help!
-As soon as the dogs see a bunch of people larger than they are appeared, they run away, passing through smaller gaps in the walls.
+As soon as the dogs see a bunch of people larger than they are approaching, they run away, passing through smaller gaps in the walls.

 The possums look warily at the newcomers, not yet knowing what to make of